O Shaughnessy Asset Management LLC Sells 60,061 Shares of Cisco Systems, Inc. (NASDAQ:CSCO)

 Cisco Systems Price Performance

-Cisco Systems (NASDAQ:CSCO – Get Free Report) last issued its quarterly earnings results on Wednesday, November 15th.
-The network equipment provider reported $1.11 EPS for the quarter, topping analysts’ consensus estimates of $0.91 by $0.20.
+Cisco Systems (NASDAQ:CSCO – Get Free Report) last announced its quarterly earnings results on Wednesday, November 15th.
+The network equipment provider reported $1.11 EPS for the quarter, beating the consensus estimate of $0.91 by $0.20.
 Cisco Systems had a net margin of 23.40% and a return on equity of 34.41%.
-The firm had revenue of $14.67 billion for the quarter, compared to analyst estimates of $14.63 billion.
-During the same quarter in the prior year, the firm earned $0.77 EPS.
-The business’s revenue for the quarter was up 7.6% compared to the same quarter last year.
+The firm had revenue of $14.67 billion during the quarter, compared to the consensus estimate of $14.63 billion.
+During the same period last year, the firm earned $0.77 EPS.
+The business’s quarterly revenue was up 7.6% compared to the same quarter last year.
 Research analysts forecast that Cisco Systems, Inc. will post 3.57 earnings per share for the current fiscal year.

 Cisco Systems Dividend Announcement

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, January 24th.
-Shareholders of record on Thursday, January 4th will be paid a dividend of $0.39 per share.
-This represents a $1.56 annualized dividend and a yield of 3.24%.
-The ex-dividend date of this dividend is Wednesday, January 3rd.
-Cisco Systems’s dividend payout ratio (DPR) is currently 47.13%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, January 24th.
+Stockholders of record on Thursday, January 4th will be issued a $0.39 dividend.
+This represents a $1.56 dividend on an annualized basis and a dividend yield of 3.24%.
+The ex-dividend date is Wednesday, January 3rd.
+Cisco Systems’s payout ratio is 47.13%.

 Cisco Systems Profile